-- (1) Pro forma net income as reflected in the Unaudited Pro Forma Condensed Combined Statement of Operations for the Year Ended December 31, 2015 included in this offering circular.

-(2) Represents reductions in interest expense due to (i) paying off approximately \$5,512,823 with proceeds if the minimum offering amount is raised and paying off approximately 3,512,970 with proceeds from this offering if the maximum offering amount.
-Is raised and (ii) amortization of principal during 2015.

-(3) Represents the difference in the asset management fee payable by us if the minimum offering amount is raised compared to the maximum offering amount.
-We will pay our Manager an asset management fee of 1.5% of our stockholders' equity.

-(4) Represents estimated expenses for annual audits, Commission filings, fees payable to our board and other public company expenses.

-(5) Estimated annual provision for recurring capital expenditures is sentined at \$9.02.5 per rentable square foot.

-(6) Represents estimated principal amortization related to (i) the Owned Properties and Contribution Properties, if the maximum offering is raised, and (ii) the Owned Properties, Contribution Properties, and Standridge Note, if the minimum offering is

-- raised. - (7) (8) - raised.
-7) Assumes a 7% dividend is paid to the preferred shareholders.
-8) Represents the amounts derived from the Owned Properties and Contribution Properties only.
-We anticipate using approximately (i) \$ 1,512,823 of the net proceeds of this offering, if the minimum offering is raised, and (ii) \$ 3,512,907 of the net proceeds of this offering, if the maximum offering amount is raised, to pay off debt.
+- (1) Pro forma net income as reflected in the Unaudited Pro Forma Condensed Combined Statement of Operations for the Year Ended December 31, 2015 included in this offering circular. - (2) Represents reduction in interest expense due to (i) paying off existing debt of \$ 1,457,147 with proceeds if the minimum offering amount is raised and paying off existing debt of approximately \$ 3,453,302 with proceeds from this offering if the maximum offering amount is raised.
+Existing debt of \$ 1,457,147 to be paid off if the minimum offering amount is raised bears interest in the range of 6% to 7.25% and amortizes over five years.
+The remaining amount of indebtedness to be paid if the maximum offering amount is raised, \$ 1,996,155 as of the date of this offering circular, bears interest at 7% and amortizes over 20 years.
+In addition, our predecessor refinanced the existing indebtedness secured by the Ft.
+Smith Property on June 10, 2016, reducing the interest rate from 4.2% to 3.93% and reducing the outstanding principal amount by \$1.25 million. - (3) Represents the difference in the asset management fee payable by us if the minimum offering amount is raised compared to the maximum offering amount.
+We will pay our Manager an asset management fee of 1.5% of our stockholders' equity. - (4) Represents estimated expenses for annual audits, Commission filings, fees payable to our board and other public company expenses. - (5) Estimated annual provision for recurring capital expenditures is estimated at \$0.25 per rentable square foot. - (6) Represents estimated principal amortization related to (i) the Owned Properties and Contribution Properties, if the maximum offering is raised, and (ii) the Owned Properties, Contribution Properties, and Standridge Note, if the minimum offering is raised. - (7) Assumes a 7% dividend is paid to the preferred shareholders. - (8) Represents the amounts derived from the Owned Properties and Contribution Properties only.
+We anticipate using approximately (i) \$ 1,457,147 of the net proceeds of this offering, if the minimum offering is raised, and (ii) \$ 3,453,302 of the net proceeds of this offering, if the maximum offering amount is raised, to pay off debt.
 The balance of the net proceeds of this offering will be available to acquire new properties.
 The estimated cash available for distributions does not include the results of operations for any properties acquired with the proceeds of this offering.

-8) Based on 576,093 shares of common stock outstanding following completion of the minimum offering amount of \$3,000,000 in this offering and 993,500 OP Units outstanding, and based on 3,359,598 shares of common stock outstanding following (9) - completion of the maximum offering amount of \$30,000,000 in this offering and 993,500 OP Units outstanding.
+- Based on 576,376 shares of common stock outstanding following completion of the minimum offering amount of \$3,000,000 in this offering and 1,002,646 OP Units outstanding, and based on 3,359,881 shares of common stock outstanding following completion of the maximum offering amount of \$30,000,000 in this offering and 1,002,646 OP Units outstanding.

-Assumes we do not increase our operating cash flow in the future, find another source of cash, or issue equity in lieu of cash dividends. - (10) - (11) Based on estimated cash available for distributions divided by the estimated annual distributions at our minimum offering amount and maximum offering amount, as applicable
+Assumes we do not increase our operating cash flow in the future, find another source of cash, or issue equity in lieu of cash dividends. - Based on estimated cash available for distributions divided by the estimated annual distributions at our minimum offering amount and maximum (11)offering amount, as applicable.